 From GRAMMY®-Nominated producer Pink Fader®

 If you’re looking to download free instrumentals to jumpstart some ideas you have, then you’re in the right place.
-I understand that sometimes you need few beats to play around with, so I put together a nice pack of 10 free beats for you!
+I understand that sometimes you need few beats to play around with, so I put together a nice pack of 3 free beats for you!
 You will have access to a variety of styles with this pack, and they’re ALL schmackin! also offer premade beats for sale, and custom instrumentals.

 // Pink Fader®

 Royalty-free beats are simply instrumentals that you can use to make your own songs with, profit, and not worry about paying any the producer (or anyone else for that matter) back-end royalties.
 It works out in your favor.

 Here’s the caveat — usually the license that comes with these beats (because you need a license to legally use ANY beat, even if it’s royalty-free) is non-exclusive.
 This means that other artists that are putting in the work to build their careers, just like you, can license these same beats and make their own songs using them.
 So while it’s pretty easy & awfully inexpensive to get access to royalty-free beats, there are a few drawbacks if you’re an experienced artist looking to hit the scene with a unique sound (something that’s needed in order to stand out in today’s music market).

 The term “free beat“, or “free download” gets tossed around quite often without the artists (people like you) actually knowing what it really means.
 Not that there’s anything wrong with free beats, but there are some things that must be understood before thinking you can just download an instrumental for free, and then become a superstar.